WICG/attribution-reporting-api/EVENT.md

 1. `<a>` and `window.open` will have `navigation-source`.
 2. Other APIs that automatically set `Attribution-Reporting-Eligible` (like `<img>`) will contain `event-source, trigger`.
-3. Requests from JavaScript, e.g. `window.fetch`, can set this header manually, but it is an error for such requests to specify `navigation-source`.
+3. Requests from JavaScript, e.g. `window.fetch`, can set this header using an option.
 4. All other requests will not have the `Attribution-Reporting-Eligible` header.
 For those requests the browser will permit trigger registration only.